AnoopAlias/AUTOM8N/howtos/_build/html/_sources/Cpanel_cluster_hosting_for_successful_hosting_business.rst.txt

 All you need is 2 servers or virtual machines that are physically seperated (like for example vm's from 2 different physical server)

-Self Mmanaged  - If you have expertise in managing a cPanel server - All you need is 2 license of XtendWeb software (16 USD per month) and request a free setup of the cluster
+Self Managed  - If you have expertise in managing a cPanel server - All you need is 2 license of XtendWeb software (16 USD per month) and request a free setup of the cluster

 Managed Single Cluster -  You can get a fully managed and monitored cPanel web cluster from AUTOM8N at 75 USD